mmartincevic/stuff/articles/Flask intro - djomla.md

 > return render_template('fun_url.html')

-If we slightly modify that line and add the following:
+If we slightly change that line and add the following:

     return render_template('fun_url.html', fun_param=param)